 In early 2011, the City of New Castle and Delaware Greenways kicked-off the Community Wellness Initiative.
 The Initiative is a community driven effort that requires involvement of all sectors of the community—from schools to community organizations to places of employment—to take action toward better health.

 The Community Wellness Initiative is one of three community-based efforts aimed at changing the context in which we live our lives—our community/school/work environments, the policies in place in those environments, and the overall community systems— so that there are fewer barriers and more opportunities to make healthy choices.
-Read this article from DFMNews and our brochure for more background on the initiative.
+Read our brochure for more background on the initiative.

 Be part of Improving the health of all New Castle community members by making it easier to live healthy lifestyles!